Disputes with India should be resolved through talks, says Pak Foreign Office

 Refuting all allegations, India, on the other hand, said that it has been repeatedly expressing its desire for having normal neighbourly relations with Pakistan and wants to create an environment free of terror and hostility.

-Baloch on questioning Pakistan's policy regarding terrorism said that the country's policy is very clear.
+Baloch, when questioned on Pakistan's policy regarding terrorism, said that the country's policy is very clear.
 She said, "Our security forces are already taking measures to fight this threat."

 She added that the country has been engaging with several other countries like Afghanistan to ensure that terrorist groups don't harm national security.